-The Inca Trail 4 day trek is known as one of the most famous and popular hiking trails not only in Peru but also worldwide.
-It consists of the 4 day Machu Picchu hike.
-The main attraction of this tour is a beautiful combination of Inca ruins, majestic mountains, exotic vegetation, and amazing ecological diversity.
+The Inca Trail 4 day trek is known as one of the most famous and popular hiking trails, not only in Peru but also worldwide.
+It consists of a 4 day hike from km 82 to Machu Picchu (43 km/26.719 miles).
+The main attraction of the Inca Trail 4 day trek is the beautiful combination of Inca ruins, majestic mountains, exotic vegetation, and amazing ecological diversity.
 The trail leads through high passes with unforgettable views, a cloud forest, and finally down into semi-tropical vegetation.

 Physical Activity: 3-Moderate to difficult - Some points are high.